OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### <a name="channel-deleted"></a>Canal Excluído

-O evento excluído do canal é enviado ao seu bot sempre que um canal é excluído em uma equipe em que seu bot está instalado.
+O evento excluído do canal é enviado ao bot sempre que um canal é excluído em uma equipe em que seu bot está instalado.

 # <a name="cnet"></a>[C#/.NET](#tab/dotnet)